 - High borrowing limits: Borrowers are able to take out up to $1 million with Citi’s home equity line of credit and up to $300,000 with its home equity loans.

-- No application or closing cost fees for HELOCs: Citi doesn’t charge any application of closing costs fees on its home equity lines of credit or home loans.
-Citi also pays for most third-party closing costs.
+- No application or closing cost fees for HELOCs: Citi doesn’t charge any application fees or closing costs on its home equity lines of credit or home loans, although you may receive a discount if you elect to pay closing costs.

 - Rate discount opportunities: Customers who opt to automatically deduct payments from a Citibank deposit account can qualify for a rate discount.
-Citibank doesn’t specify how much of a rate discount is available.
+Citi doesn’t specify how much of a rate discount is available.

 - Minimum loan amount: Home equity loans from Citi have a minimum borrowing limit of $25,000.
 That may be too much for some borrowers.
 HELOCs have a lower minimum of $10,000.